vicsanity623/vicsanity623.github.io/README.md

 [![Powered By](https://img.shields.io/badge/Powered%20By-Demucs%20AI-ff0055)](https://github.com/facebookresearch/demucs)

 ## If browser:
-**Firefox MOBILE** WORKS but desktop version of FIREFOX does not currently work. it is recommended to use a popular widely used and widely supported browser like CHROME OR SAFARI OR BRAVE BROWSER... (there is no future support for firefox browsers!)
+**Firefox** FIXED!
+This was due to Firefox's legacy handling of certain browser features and networking protocols, which triggered false positives and connection errors during development.

+While the site is fully functional on Firefox, its architecture is more prone to these networking "false flags" compared to modern Chromium-based browsers.
+If you experience connection issues, please check your local network settings, otherwise, the tool works as intended! (there is no future support for firefox browsers as more modern chromium-based browsers are preferred here)

 A professional, **100% free**, web-based tool that separates audio tracks into individual stems (**Vocals, Drums, Bass, Other**) using the state-of-the-art **Demucs** AI engine.